elrodrigues/deneva-plus/README.md

     ./autogen.sh --with-jemalloc-prefix="je_"
     make -j

+See `powercap` README on how to build and install it.
+Since this Deneva implementation uses the powercap version of `raplcap`, you will need to install `powercap` too on your target system and have the `intel_rapl_msr` kernel module loaded.

+See `raplcap` README on how to build it, with the following exception: instead of just running `cmake ..` , run the following when generating build files for `raplcap` inside `deneva-plus/raplcap/_build/`:

+    cmake .. -DBUILD_SHARED_LIBS=On -DCMAKE_BUILD_TYPE=Release

+If your target system exposes the `msr` registers in `/dev/cpu`, then you can build Deneva Plus against the MSR version of `raplcap` and skip installing `powercap`.
+You can do this by changing `RPLCAPTYPE` option in the Makefile from `powercap` to `msr` before building.
+While you can compile and link Deneva against a local build of `raplcap`, you may need to copy the `libraplcap-xxx.so` shared library to `/usr/lib` or `/usr/local/lib`.
+Note that energy measurements usually require additional privileges, so you may need to run target servers with `sudo` or `doas`.

 See `nanomsg` README on how to build it.
 You do not need to install it since Deneva searches for the shared object locally when building.
 However,